adamluzsi/tmp/README.md

     require 'tmp'

     tmp_instance= TMP.new( File.expand_path(File.join(File.dirname(__FILE__),'tmp_folder')) )

+    # use the same as the TMP::DSL aka tmp method

+    # let's set a string for this one
     tmp_instance.test= "hello"

-    # get the instance test variable
+    # get the string what we just set now
-    puts tmp_instance.test.inspect #> this must be "hello"
+    tmp_instance.test #> "hello"

+    # you can get the tmp class instance obj like this:
+    tmp_instance.tmp_class_instance_object #> return the tmp_instance

+    # return the tmp folder path
+    tmp_instance.tmp_class_instance_object.folder_path

-    # get the main TMP test variable
+    # Remember this instance use different folder thant the main TMP::DSL
-    puts tmp.test.inspect  #> must be nil because it was never used before
+    tmp.test.inspect  #> nil, because it was never used before
-                           #> same as TMP::DSL.test.inspect
+                      #> the tmp method is same like invoke the TMP::DSL module

 ```